metapolator/metapolator/Terminology.md

 ![
 ](https://raw.github.com/metapolator/metapolator/gh-pages/images/curve.png)

-Depending on the nature of a [point](http://unifiedfontobject.org/versions/ufo1/glif.html), we can have a control-in and/or a control-out point.
-The direction of a path defines wheter it's an 'in' or 'out' point.
-In this example we have a curve point (orange) with a control-in (red) and control-out (green) point.
+Depending on the nature of a [point](http://unifiedfontobject.org/versions/ufo1/glif.html), we can have a control-in and/or a control-out Point.
+The direction of a path defines wheter it's an 'in' or 'out' Point.
+In this example we have a curve Point (orange) with a control-in (red) and control-out (green) Point.
 The arrow indicates the curve direction.

-This point is represented thus in UFO:
+This Point is represented thus in UFO:

 ```
 <point x="340" y="65"/>